Poets/Writers From Uttar pradesh

 Imam Bakhsh Nasikh

-One of the most prominent and trend-setter classical poets from Lucknow.
+One of the most prominent and trend-setting classical poets from Lucknow.
 Contemporary of Mirza Ghalib.

 Irfan Siddiqi